 The Church offers a number of sacramental ministries to assist people through stressful parts of life.
 A sacrament is an outward and visible sign of God’s inward and spiritual grace, and these ministries are beautiful, specific ways in which the timeless love, healing power, and forgiveness of God are spoken and heard in particular times and places.
 It is the distinctive role of a priest to celebrate these sacraments and so it is always a joy and a privilege to be invited to do so.
 Please do not hesitate to make a request for any of these ministries if you feel they would help you.

 Holy Communion can be brought to people who are shut-in at home because of chronic or acute sickness or disability.
 This may be a minister who brings the consecrated sacrament from the Cathedral to your house, or it might be a priest who celebrates a whole Communion service in your home.

-The holy Oil of the Sick is blessed by Bishop Barry each year on Maundy Thursday and is kept in the Cathedral.
+The holy Oil of the Sick is blessed by Bishop Mary each year on Maundy Thursday and is kept in the Cathedral.
 This is a centuries-old ministry of prayer for healing which is particularly appropriate before or after surgery, as well as during any acute sickness.

 Confession and Absolution

 The Anglican Church offers private Confession and Absolution to those who would like to unburden their conscience and hear the words of forgiveness spoken through a priest.
 Its context can be simple and informal, sitting in a home or office, or can be more formal at the confessional in the Meditation Chapel in the Cathedral.

 Is pastoral care appropriate for you?

 The Cathedral pastoral team ask for you to help us know when we may be of service.
 Please let us know: